 Install Nginx, Php, MariaDB on Ubuntu 16.04.1

-In this post, we are gonna explain on how to install nginx, Php, Mariadb on Ubuntu 16.04.1.
-We have used AWS ubuntu server on this article.
+In this post, we are gonna explain how to install Nginx, PHP, and MariaDB on Ubuntu 16.04.1.
+We have used an AWS Ubuntu server in this article.

 apt-get install nginx